Speak a word.

 Still up ahead.

-Each time, he’d done almost exactly that, left with only minutes to spare by the time the sun rose again.
+Each time, he’d done almost exactly that, and he was left with only minutes to spare by the time the sun rose again.

 After an hour’s labor, his boots touch the asphalt road.